sondreluc/react-under-the-hood/chapters/chapter_4.md

 # Chapter 4: Relevant Libraries & Concepts

-React is not the only library from Facebook that is gaining momentum.
-There are 4 other libraries from Facebook that are usually mentioned in the same breath as React.
-No discussion of React can occur without talking about these libraries.
+React is perhaps Facebook's most popular open source library, but it is not the only one.
+They have released quite a few interesting libraries lately.
+We should point out 4 libraries/concepts they have introduced since they are often mentioned in the same breath as React.
 This tutorial is mostly about React, but we should briefly talk about these other libraries.

 ## Flux

+More of an architecture pattern than a library, Flux provides a more robust solution to organizing your data and business logic.
+As a React application grows, it can be useful to separate your core business logic from your UI components.
+Flux works in tandem with React's unidirectional data flow by using [EventEmitter](https://nodejs.org/api/events.html#events_class_events_eventemitter) as a basis

 Flux is a library as well as an architecture pattern, originally developed at Facebook, for managing data and behavior across a large application.
 Without MVC, Facebook needed another framework that adheres to React's unidirectional data flow.